 Engineering and Computer Science

-There are many opportunities for Software Engineering and Computer Science graduates in areas such as software development, cybersecurity, AI or mechatronics.
+Discover career opportunities for Engineering and Computer Science graduates in areas such as software development, cybersecurity, AI, or mechatronics.

 As a Computer Science graduate, you will learn the building blocks of software development.
-You will be able to write code, design and use complex algorithms and create software models, user interfaces and web services.
+You will be able to write code, design, and use complex algorithms.
+You will also create software models, user interfaces, and web services.

-Cybersecurity Engineering graduates have the practical, technical and theoretical knowledge needed to protect computers, data, programs and networks from attack and unauthorized access.
+Cybersecurity Engineering graduates have the practical, technical, and theoretical knowledge needed to protect computers, data, programs, and networks from attack and unauthorised access.

 Roles and career pathways